-Senior Advisor to the Interdisciplinary Council on Development and Learning (ICDL) where he also sits on the Board of Directors, and Autistic Self-Advocate, Emile Gouws, returns this week to discuss the topic of his PhD studies, the experience of university students who learn differently.
+Senior Advisor to the International Council on Development and Learning (ICDL) where he also sits on the Board of Directors, and Autistic Self-Advocate, Emile Gouws, returns this week to discuss the topic of his PhD studies, the experience of university students who learn differently.
 Emile is a special educator, a PhD student, vice chairman of the National Executive Committee of Autism of South Africa, and represents neurodiversity at the Commonwealth Disabled People’s Forum.

 Emile and I will be working together at ICDL to bring the self-advocate and parent perspectives forward and look forward to presenting together at this year’s 2021 ICDL Conference in November.
 Emile says that it’s about getting more first-hand experiences and about getting the community of practice involved where we work together, starting from the ground and working our way up.